A Note on Qualified Majority Voting Rules

 \section{Abstract}

-This paper characterizes every \hyperref[qual]{qualified majority} voting rule with a quota $q$ strictly greater than half of the voter set in environments with just two alternatives through \hyperref[a]{anonymity}, \hyperref[pr]{responsiveness}, and \hyperref[q]{$q$-neutrality}.
-Crucially, the latter imposes independence of the labels of the alternatives only for all preference profiles in which some alternative is strictly top-ranked by at least $q$ voters.
-Thus, this paper generalizes \citeauthor{may_52}'s (\citeyear{may_52}, Theorem, p.
-682) characterization of the simple majority voting rule to \hyperref[qual]{qualified majority} voting rules with a quota $q$ strictly greater than half of the voter set.
-In doing so, it shows that these \hyperref[qual]{qualified majority} voting rules are distinguished by their degree of neutrality.
+This note characterizes every \hyperref[qual]{qualified majority voting rule} in environments with just two alternatives through \hyperref[a]{anonymity}, \hyperref[r]{responsiveness}, and \hyperref[q]{$q$-neutrality}.
+Crucially, the latter imposes independence of the labels of the alternatives if and only if some alternative is strictly top-ranked by at least $q$ voters.
+Thus, this note generalizes \citeauthor{may_52}'s (\citeyear{may_52}, Theorem, p.
+682) characterization of the simple majority voting rule to \hyperref[qual]{qualified majority voting rules}.
+In doing so, it shows that \hyperref[qual]{qualified majority voting rules} are distinguished by their degree of neutrality.